abdi-edoc-de/NIH-scheduler/README.md

 ## 2. Are there tools that you would use instead of writing this script to manage the job scheduling?
 How would the entire solution change to adopt them?

-When building applications that require task scheduling or asynchronous job processing, we can leverage the following tools to manage and schedule jobs efficiently.
-These tools provide out-of-the-box features like scalability, retries, monitoring, and fault tolerance, making them a great choice over custom job scheduling scripts.
+Instead of writing our own script to handle job scheduling, we can use the following tools to manage and schedule jobs efficiently.
+These tools provide out-of-the-box features like scalability, retries, monitoring, and fault tolerance, making them a better choice than custom job scheduling scripts.
+If the problem is already solved, we shouldn't reinvent the wheel.

-### 1. Celery
+### 2.1 Celery

 - **What it is:** A distributed task queue for running jobs asynchronously across multiple workers.
-- **Benefits:** Scalability, built-in retries, task scheduling, result storage, and task monitoring (with Flower).
+- **Benefits:** Scalability, built-in retries, task scheduling, result storage, and task monitoring.

 **Changes to the Solution:**